Back to Main Menu

 Here is an interesting story about a mushroom that does not occur in the PNW, R. lilacea, and how the very different R. zelleri group members were mistaken for it.
 In 1965, Darryl Grund’s UW PhD dissertation stated that the mild, dark yellow spored, purple European Russula lilacea was found very commonly in the PNW.
 He failed to notice that the description of R. lilacea was of a white spored mushroom, and he mistakenly stated that it was a yellow spored mushroom.
 He was actually finding members of the R. zelleri group.
 When Ben Woo made his Russula key in 1989, he followed Grund and stated that R. lilacea was very common in the PNW, but he did not copy Grund’s description of it, he went back to the original texts and wrote down the actual description of R. lilacea, not noticing the discrepency.
 So Ben’s key states that the mild tasting, white spored purple Russula lilacea is very common here.
 Then, many people happened to find a mild tasting R. phoenicea, a white spored Core clade member, and mistook that species for R. lilacea, not looking at the microscopy.

 Russula zelleri itself is the third most common species in the group, occurring with spruce and pine.
 While usually purple, it has been noted to come in red or green colours too.
-There is a single ITS1 difference between recent collections and the 1936 type, and among the collections there may be 1 or 2 ITS2 differences.
+There is a single ITS1 difference between recent collections and the 1936 Oregon type, and among the collections there may be 1 or 2 ITS2 differences.

 R. zelleri © Ben Woo

 The second most common species in the group, it can be found with spruce and pine as well, but also Doug fir and hemlock.
 It was recently named by Anna for its ability to associate with Doug fir (Pseudotsuga).
 It can also occasionally come in red or other colours.
 It is almost identical to the next species.
+One collection had a very, very grey stipe, but that may have just been unusual waterlogging.

 R. pseudotsugarum © Ben Woo

 The most common species in the group, almost identical to R. pseudotsugarum and found near the same trees.
 It is named for its difficulty to tell apart from the other zelleri members.
 It can also fade to brownish yellow colours.
+One Washington collection tasted acrid, which confuses me.

 R. obscurozelleri © Ben Woo